Like many modern programming languages,

 On the other hand, it is recommended to give each program package folder

-a meaningful name other than its package name, main
+a meaningful name other than its package name, main.

-init
+init Functions

-There can be multiple functions named as init
+There can be multiple functions named as init declared in a package,

 even in a source code file.

-The functions named as init
+The functions named as init must have not any

 input parameters and return results.

-Note, at the top package-level block, the init
+Note, at the top package-level block, the init identifier

 can only be used in function declarations.

-We can't declare package-level variable/constants/types which names are init
+We can't declare package-level variable/constants/types which names are init.

-function will be (sequentially) invoked once
+At run time, each init function will be (sequentially) invoked once

-and only once (before invoking the main
+and only once (before invoking the main entry function).

-functions are much like the static initializer blocks in Java.
+So the meaning of the init functions are much like the static initializer blocks in Java.

-init
+init functions:

 package main